adamjos/datasciencecoursera/Getting-and-Cleaning-Data-Project/CodeBook.md

 In order to produce the tidy data set, a sub set of the variables in the raw data set was used, namely all variables containing "mean" and "std" in the name.

 following the steps described below, *"run_analysis.R"* computes the mean of these variables, grouped by both subjects with ID's [1, 30] and activites {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}.
-The naming of the calculated mean follows the naming of the raw data source, i.e. the mean of tGravityAcc-mean()-X is named the same, as well as the mean of tGravityAcc-std()-X is named the same etc.
+The naming of the calculated mean follows the naming of the raw data source, i.e. the mean of "tGravityAcc-mean()-X" is named "tGravityAcc-mean()-X", and in the same way, the mean of "tGravityAcc-std()-X" is named "tGravityAcc-std()-X" etc.

 **Steps performed in "run_analysis.R":**